cuongnd/banhangonline88_joomla/app_window/bho-android-master/README.md

 Do you want to release the app like 1, 2, 3, BLAST OFF!?
 It is as easy as creaing a few web services and editing a few files and you are done.

 1. Rename the project.
 Especialy a package name in [Manifest and Build files](http://stackoverflow.com/questions/16804093/android-studio-rename-package).
-2. Put your Organization id into the `ORGANIZATION_ID` variable inside the "CONST.java" file.
-You will receive the Organization id after a successfull connection, take a look at the section [how to connect](#how-to-connect).
+2. Put your Organization menu_item_id into the `ORGANIZATION_ID` variable inside the "CONST.java" file.
+You will receive the Organization menu_item_id after a successfull connection, take a look at the section [how to connect](#how-to-connect).
     ![ORGANIZATION_ID](http://s29.postimg.org/n1ptf3hqv/tutorial_organization_id.jpg)
 3. Update UI
     * colors - currently defined in the "colors.xml" file under resources folder.